ryssbowh/craft-themes/README.md

 **View modes** define a set of displayers and options for a layout.
 Every Layout that can have view modes comes with a default one.

-For a layout to be pulled on the front end when visiting a url, its associated element (Section, Category etc) must define its template to `themed_page`, or the theme engine will be skipped entirely.
+For a layout to be rendered on the front end when visiting a url, its associated element (Section, Category etc) must define its template to `themed_page`, or the theme engine will be skipped entirely.

+This theme engine comes with default blocks and field displayers, that might not fit your needs.
+To learn how to define new blocks, field and file displayers, see the [developers readme](https://github.com/ryssbowh/example-theme/blob/master/DEVELOPERS.md)

 ## Themes list